kikitsa/question-answering-on-long-documents/README.md

 # Question Answering

 ### Problem description
 It is about a question answering task on long greek documents.
-The length of each document is between 12000 - 22000 characters as the EDA shows.
+The length of each document is between 12000 - 22000 characters as the EDA (Exploratory Data Analysis) shows, under the ```question-answering-on-long-doc.ipynb``` file.

 ### Approach
 The providing solution is based on [BERT](https://github.com/google-research/bert) and [Transformers](https://github.com/huggingface/transformers).
 As pretrained model I used the [nlpaueb/bert-base-greek-uncased-v1](https://huggingface.co/nlpaueb/bert-base-greek-uncased-v1) and for the implementation of the TFBertForQuestionAnswering model I followed the instructions under the official documentation of Transformers page.
 I fine-tuned the model on a GPU with the following parameters: